joemasilotti/masilotti.com/_posts/turbo-ios/2021-04-02-the-javascript-bridge.md

 }
 ```

-> If you are targeting iOS 14+ I recommend taking a look at [`callAsyncJavaScript(_:arguments:in:in:completionHandler:)`](https://developer.apple.com/documentation/webkit/wkwebview/3656441-callasyncjavascript), which automatically serializes arguments.
+> If you are targeting iOS 14+ I recommend taking a look at [`callAsyncJavaScript( _:arguments: in: in: completionHandler:)`](https://developer.apple.com/documentation/webkit/wkwebview/3656441-callasyncjavascript), which automatically serializes arguments.

 Now that we know how to execute a script, let’s integrate with our server’s JavaScript.
 First, create a new JavaScript file in your `app/javascript/` directory.
 I put mine under a new folder named "turbo."